 For Seniors: Empty Your Laptop's Recycle Bin

-When you throw away junk mail, it’s still in the house for a time — it’s just in the trash bin instead of on your desk.
+When you throw away junk mail, it’s still in the house — it’s just in the waste basket.
 That’s the idea behind the Windows Recycle Bin.
 Your old files sit there, and you can retrieve them until you empty it — or until it reaches its size limit and Windows dumps a few files.

-After you empty the Recycle Bin, all files in it are unavailable to you.
+After you empty the Recycle Bin, all files that were in it are unavailable to you.

-You can modify the Recycle Bin properties by right-clicking its desktop icon and choosing Properties.
-In the dialog box that appears, you can change the maximum size for the Recycle Bin, and whether to immediately delete files you move to the Recycle Bin.
+You can modify the Recycle Bin properties by right-clicking it and choosing Properties.
+In the dialog box that appears, you can change the maximum size for the Recycle Bin and whether to immediately delete files you move to the Recycle Bin.
 You can also deselect the option of having a confirmation dialog box appear when you delete Recycle Bin contents.